nexuslbs/sql-forge/README.md

 # sql_forge

-A proc-macro that combines **compile-time SQL validation** (via `sqlx::query_as!` / `sqlx::query_scalar!`) with a **runtime `QueryBuilder`** for dynamic queries.
+A proc-macro that uses `sqlx` under the hood, supports MySQL, PostgreSQL, and SQLite, and combines **compile-time SQL validation** (via `sqlx::query_as!` / `sqlx::query_scalar!`) with a **runtime `QueryBuilder`** for dynamic queries.

 Write SQL with named parameters and optional sections that are swapped in at runtime, while still getting sqlx's full type-checking at compile time.
+For compile-time safety, `sql_forge!` uses a smart-cycling strategy to validate dynamic grouped shapes without exploding them combinatorially, while runtime query construction is handled with `QueryBuilder`.

 ---